Find out why workers’ comp claims are denied or disqualified, and what you can do next if your claim is denied.

 Shortly after submitting your claim form, a representative from your employer’s insurance carrier will contact you.

 You may be asked to give a recorded statement, either on the phone or in person.
-Know what to watch out for when giving a recorded statement.
-The worker’s comp insurance adjuster may try to trick you into saying something that will undermine your work injury claim.
+The worker’s comp adjuster may try to trick you into saying something that will undermine your claim.

 Depending on your state’s rules, after a week or two, you should be eligible for wage replacement benefits.
 You will typically receive about two-thirds of your base pay, up to the maximum weekly amount allowed for your location.